 CLG’s Social Benefits Advocacy Program offers information, advice and guidance to those facing challenges with the Assured Income for the Severely Handicapped (AISH) Program.
 We can help with many issues including benefit denials, cut-offs and assessed overpayments.
 We may even be able to represent you at appeal.

 CLG is one of the first legal non-profit pro bono organization to actively advocate on behalf of Indigenous people.
 Our Sahwoo mohkaak tsi ma taas (Blackfoot for “Before Being Judged”) is a cutting-edge program aimed at increasing access to justice for Indigenous peoples.
 Contact us to see if we can help.

 CLG offers hope to victims of family/domestic violence.
-We offer support on legal issues, abuse, trauma and family breakdown.
+We offer support on legal issues, abuse, trauma and relationship/family breakdown.
 Leaving a situation is difficult, and CLG offers a guiding legal hand to help you get the confidence you need by leaning on the law.
 Contact us to see if we can help.

 Going through the process of immigration can be difficult.
 We offer legal advice about immigration law issues including family sponsorship and refugee protection.
 Although we do not handle the applications, we do provide guidance on what steps to take next.